 Heritage Guidelines & Overlays

 Council has adopted new Heritage Design Guidelines 2017.
-The updated Guidelines are proposed to be included as a reference document to the Stonnington Planning Scheme via Amendment C132, which also proposes to update Council’s Heritage Policy.
-Amendment C132 has been adopted by Council and is currently awaiting approval by the Minister for Planning.
+The updated Guidelines are included as a reference document to the Stonnington Planning Scheme via Amendment C132, which updated Council’s Heritage Policy at Clause 22.04.
+Amendment C132 was approved by the Minister for Planning on 25 January 2018.

 View Council’s Amendment C132 webpage.